Last updated on April 4th, 2018 at 12:48 pm

 Instagram had a democratic approach, first one first served, ops I mean posted, that’s it

-Now Instagram is different (this algorithm is on its way to be implemented around the world and it may be still not active in your country).
+Now Instagram is different .
 The first 10 minutes when you publish your photo are super important.
 If the engagement is high (likes and comments) it will stay on top of the feed of John for a while, it does not matter when the photo was posted.

 If the engagement is high it will stay on top of most of your followers feed, which is great

 If you have only great material to post, that’s awesome.
 But honestly, if I see myself, I have some photos which I think they are great and others that I am not really convinced of.
 It’s honestly hard to have only great material, we need to be realistic here.